watakandai/watakandai.github.io/_posts/2016-06-26-likelihood.md

 $$
 </div>

 However, the question marked line doesn't make sense -- it's unclear what the $log p_D(x)$ is in a continuous setting.
-For such a line to make sense the empirical distribution would have to be absolutely continuous.
+For such a line to make sense the empirical distribution would have to be absolutely continuous so that $p_D$ was actually a density.

 ## Consistency